 For Strength and Balance

-Breathe Arts Health Research are excited to be developing our dance programme in partnership with the Physiotherapy team at the Older Person’s Assessment Unit at Guy’s Hospital, looking at the impact of dance to improve strength and balance for older patients, at risk of falls.
+Breathe Arts Health Research are excited to be developing our dance programme in partnership with the Physiotherapy team at the Older Person’s Assessment Unit at Guy’s Hospital, looking at the impact of dance to improve strength and balance for older patients with vestibular conditions, recovering from stroke and at risk of falls.
 In addition to clinical impact, we are measuring the social and mental wellbeing benefits dance can bring.

 Here are some facts: